-Nata Lee Exposes Bra Through Knit Jumper: ‘I Look Like A Little Lion Cub’
+Nata Lee Exposes Bra Via Unzipped Knit Jumper: ‘I Look Like A Little Lion Cub’

-Just behind her was tree-lined hill that made for a picture-perfect setting.
-Natasha sat front and center, looking straight into the camera with a slight smile on her face.
-The beauty wore her long, blond locks down and waved with a few strands covering her right eye.
-She also wore a gorgeous application of makeup that included eyeliner on the top and bottoms of her lids.
-She made things look natural, adding just a little bit of blush and highlighter beneath her eye as well as some filler in her eyebrows.
+Just behind Lee was a tree-lined hill that made for a picture-perfect setting.
+She sat front and center, looking straight into the camera with a slight smile on her face.
+The beauty wore her long blond locks down and waved, with a few strands covering her right eye.
+She also rocked a gorgeous application of makeup that included eyeliner on the top and bottoms of her lids.
+She made things look natural, adding just a little bit of blush and highlighter beneath her eye, as well as some filler in her eyebrows.

-To show off her fit figure, the beauty rocked a tight knit bodysuit that had navy blue graphics on it including a number of reindeer.
-The NSFW outfit hugged all of her curves and she wore the middle of the outfit unzipped, exposing her white bra underneath it.
-Natasha put on a chesty display for the camera, nearly spilling out of the sexy undergarment.
-In the caption of the image, she compared herself to a lion cub, asking fans what their plans are for the week since many places are on lockdown.
+To show off her fit figure, Lee rocked a tight-knit bodysuit that had navy blue graphics on it, including a number of reindeer.
+The NSFW outfit hugged all of her curves and she wore the middle of the outfit unzipped, exposing her white bra underneath.
+She put on a chesty display for her followers, nearly spilling out of the sexy undergarment.

+In the caption, the DJ compared herself to a lion cub, asking fans what their plans are for the week.

-The update has not been live on her page for very long but it’s earned the famous DJ a lot of attention with 136,000 likes in addition to well over 900 comments.
-While many fans took to the image to rave over her figure, countless others commented on the caption and let the model know what shows they would be tuning into.
+The update has not been live on her page for very long but it’s earned the model a lot of attention with 136,000 likes, in addition to well over 900 comments.
+While many fans took to the comments section to rave over her physique, countless others replied to the caption and let her know what shows they would be tuning into.

 “An angel fell from the heaven and there is nothing on the news,” one fan commented, adding a few red heart emoji.